UCD-DART/vectorsurv.org/_docs/index.md

 permalink: /docs/
 ---

-This page provides documentation to accompany the webpages found on the VectorSurv Gateway.
+<h4>This page provides documentation to accompany the webpages found on the VectorSurv Gateway.
 The VectorSurv Gateway pages are linked to the corresponding documentation.
-Users may also browse the information using the links to the right.
+Users may also browse the information using the links to the right.</h4><br>

 ### Table of Contents